 Size-wise the two brands are nearly identical for length and width.

 This is where we see the first real difference in the diapers.
 First, Pampers doesn’t use a graphic.
-Honestly because of the graphic on the Huggies I occasionally tried to put them on backwards.
-This happened more frequently than I like to think about.
-Aside from that, Huggies has nice elastic in the back that Pampers does not have.
+Honestly because of the graphic on the Huggies I occasionally tried to put them on backward.
+(This happened more frequently than I like to think about.)
+Aside from that, Huggies has nice elastic in the back which goes across the top that Pampers does not have.
+You can see it best in the image above.
+It’s like a waistband elastic.
 I’ve never had an issue with poop trying to come up over the top of the back of the diaper or the diaper slipping down, but if you do, this really is a nice feature.
 It keeps the back part of the diaper really snug and is easier to fit at the waist.

 Velcro Closure Quality